matolks/course-scheduler/README.md

 # Course Scheduler

-A Java desktop application for managing semesters, students, courses, and class scheduling using a local SQL database
+A Java desktop application for managing semesters, students, courses, class enrollment, and waitlists using a local embedded SQL database.

+---

+## Overview

+Course Scheduler is a Java Swing desktop application that allows administrators and students to manage course registration data across academic semesters.

+The application supports course enrollment, student scheduling, waitlist handling, and automatic promotion of waitlisted students when seats become available.

 ---